 Despite such trends, the ecological implications of dieback or collapse of forest ecosystems are poorly understood.
 A recent IPCC assessment noted that increased tree mortality and associated forest dieback is projected to occur in many regions over the 21st century, and that this is likely to pose risks for carbon storage, biodiversity, wood production, amenity and economic activity (Scholes et al., 2014).
 However, the magnitude of such risks has not been evaluated in detail (Bellassen and Luyssaert, 2014; Boyd et al., 2013).
 The impacts of dieback will depend critically on the ability of forest ecosystems to recover from disturbance.
-Particular concern is associated with the occurrence of rapid transitions or “regime shifts”, which have been documented in a number of different ecosystem types following major disturbance events (Scheffer and Carpenter, 2003; Scheffer et al., 2001, 2012).
+Of particular concern are rapid transitions or “regime shifts”, which have been documented in a number of different ecosystem types following major disturbance events (Scheffer and Carpenter, 2003; Scheffer et al., 2001, 2012).

 Such regime shifts are thought to occur when the controlling variables in a system (including feedbacks) result in a different set of system structures and dynamics (Walker et al. 2004).
-(Holling, 1978)(Hirota et al., 2011; Staver et al., 2011)A number of studies have provided evidence of regime shifts occurring in forest ecosystems (Folke et al., 2004, 2010b).
-Examples include the impact of spruce budworm on the boreal forests of North America (Holling, 1978) and the transition from forest to savanna resulting from a change in the fire regime (Staver et al., 2011; Van Nes et al., 2012).
-Potentially, once a regime shift has occurred as some ecological threshold has been crossed, recovery to the original ecosystem state may be difficult or even impossible (Petraitis, 2013).
+A number of studies have provided evidence of regime shifts that have occured in forest ecosystems, such as the impact of spruce budworm on boreal forests in North America (Holling, 1978) and transitions from forest to savannah as a result of changes in fire regimes (Hirota et al., 2011; Staver et al., 2011).
+Once a regime shift has occurred due to the fact that an ecological threshold has been crossed, recovery to the original ecosystem state may be difficult or even impossible (Petraitis, 2013).
 While the underlying theory of regime shifts or abrupt transitions is well established (Bestelmeyer et al., 2011; Scheffer and Carpenter, 2003; Scheffer et al., 2001, 2012), their existence in forest ecosystems remains the subject of debate, reflecting the lack of robust evidence (Petraitis, 2013).